Dr. Stephen Speisman Bursary

 The Ontario Jewish Archives, Blankenstein Family Heritage Centre has established a bursary in memory of the late Dr. Stephen Speisman, who passed away in October 2008.
 He served as the founding Director of the Ontario Jewish Archives from 1973 until 1999 and dedicated his life to the preservation of Ontario’s Jewish heritage.

-The bursary provides financial support to individuals who are working on a thesis, scholarly article or book in the area of Ontario Jewish history, in which records held by the OJA are integral to their work.
-A grant of up to $500 will be awarded each year to assist one or more researchers with some of the costs incurred while conducting research at the OJA, such as travel expenses, photocopying, and off-site retrieval costs.
-Applications are judged on their importance, the financial need of the individual, the costs incurred, as well as the types of OJA sources employed by the researcher.
+The bursary provides financial support to individuals who are working on a thesis, paper, scholarly article or book in the area of Ontario Jewish history, in which records held by the OJA are integral to their work.
+A busary of up to $500 will be awarded each year to the selected recipeint(s).
+Applications are judged on their importance to the field, the plan for disseminating the final product, the costs incurred, as well as the types of OJA sources employed by the researcher.

 The bursary is funded by Toronto Hebrew Memorial Parks with some assistance from the Ontario Association of Cemetery and Funeral Professionals.
 To make a donation, please send a cheque made out to the Ontario Jewish Archives to 4600 Bathurst St., Toronto ON, M2R 3V2.
 Tax receipts can be issued, upon request, for donations of $25 or higher.